railwayapp/docs/src/docs/reference/compare-to-heroku.md

 ### Pricing

-Pay only for what you use—no need to size dynos.
+Pay only for what you use—no need to size (Dynos)[https://www.heroku.com/dynos].

 Containers scale vertically up to 8 GB/CPU Cores (on the Hobby Plan) and 32 GB/CPU Cores (on Teams Plans).